pcarmonac/EANx-Upcycler/README.md

 + Generic ADS1115
 + SPI Organic light-emitting diode (OLED) ST7789
 + O2 Sensor
++ 16340 Battery
 + Custom PCB fit to project case
 + Project case

+## Basic Operations
+Unit is rechargeable with any 5-20v USB-C negotiating charger (i.e. phone charger).
+The unit has a battery meeter in the upper right of the screen for the 16340 battery status, and in the upper left for the sensor unit.
+If the sensor unit is yellow or red, please replace the O2 sensor, if the battery monitor is yellow or red please fully charge the unit before use.

 *Prototype 4*